At the Petite Barrière border crossing between Rwanda and the Democratic Republic of Congo, there is a lively cross-border trade exchange.

 Economic situation Dynamic growth

-From 2015 to 2019, Rwanda saw economic growth rates between four and 9.5 per cent.
-Then, as a result of the COVID-19 pandemic, the economy shrunk by 3.4 per cent in 2020.
-Sectors that were particularly hard hit by the global economic crisis and local measures to counter the pandemic were tourism, trade, construction and industrial production – all drivers of growth of the past few years.
+The government is very eager to attract foreign investors in particular.
+From 2015 to 2019, Rwanda’s economy grew at a rate of between four and 9.5 per cent per annum.
+Then, as a result of the COVID-19 pandemic, the economy shrank by 3.4 per cent in 2020.
+Sectors that were particularly hard hit by the global economic crisis and by local measures to counter the pandemic were tourism, trade, construction and industrial production – all drivers of growth in recent years.
 Even agriculture suffered in 2020, partly because it is closely interlinked with other economic sectors, partly because heavy rainfall led to harvest losses.

 Obstacles

-President Kagame's governing party also plays a dominant role in some of the country's major economic activities.
-Whilst companies that are closely affiliated with the government do lend significant impetus to development, their dominant role is discouraging private companies from investing in Rwanda.
+President Kagame’s governing party plays a dominant role in some of the country’s major economic activities.

-Difficult geographic and structural conditions are also hampering economic development.
+Difficult geographic and structural conditions hamper economic development.
 Rwanda is a small, extremely densely populated mountainous country without access to the sea.
-By regional standards, companies there face high energy and transport costs.
+Compared with other countries in the region, companies there face high energy and transport costs.
 There is a lack of skilled staff and of well-developed infrastructure.
 There is a particular need for improvement in the area of energy supply.
-More than 50 per cent of people do not yet have access to electricity.
+Roughly half the population does not yet have access to electricity.

-Through its regional programmes, Germany is helping to improve energy supply by installing transmission lines between Rwanda, Burundi and the Democratic Republic of the Congo.
+Via its regional programmes, Germany is helping to improve energy supply through the installation of transmission lines between Rwanda, Burundi and the Democratic Republic of the Congo.
 The construction of hydropower stations and solar home systems is also being promoted.

-The country's high population density and growth (2.5 per cent in 2021) are resulting in excessive use of the country’s natural resources.
-To compare: whereas in Germany average population density is 238 people per square kilometre, in Rwanda it is 525.
-There is increasing land degradation resulting from the high population density.
-This is resulting in less and less farmland being available.
+The country’s high population density and growth (2.2 per cent in 2023) are leading to excessive use of its natural resources.
+By comparison: whereas in Germany the average population density is 240 people per square kilometre, in Rwanda it is 553.
+There is growing land degradation as a result of the high population density; this then means that less and less farmland is available, which in turn leads to ever more migration to cities and increasing urbanisation.
 At the same time rural areas, in particular, are increasingly feeling the effects of extreme weather events, such as droughts and heavy rainfall, and of damage caused by erosion.

 Development potential